scarv/lwise/README.md

-# ISEs for NIST lightweight candidates
+# ISEs for NIST LWC submissions

 <!--- ==================================================================== --->